mandelsoft/kubelink/README.md

 Now you can deploy a [service](examples/40-echo.yam) into one of the clusters, for example `kubelink2`.
-The echo service from the examples just deploys a tine http server echoing every request.
+The echo service from the examples just deploys a tiny http server echoing every request.
 It does neither offer a load balancer nor an ingress, so it's a completely cluster-local service.
 Looking at the service object you get a *ClusterIP* for this service, for example 100.64.22.1.